top of page

 Walking on the Moon This activity will build strength, balance and promote physical development and can take place in the classroom, outdoor area or in the PE hall as part of a PE session.
 Create a moonscape adventure obstacle course using PE equipment.

 Tip!
 Create a space landscape in your soft playroom.
 Place black material on the floor to represent space or a black hole then make an obstacle course by placing foam wedges/rockers/gym mats/balance balls/beanbags/pillows/cushions around the room.
-Can the students navigate their way through space in their rocket over the soft play equipment avoiding falling into the black hole?
+Invite the students to navigate their way through space in their rocket over the soft play equipment avoiding falling into the black hole?

-Can the students make their movements slow and bouncy taking large, slow leaps around the room like an astronaut?
+Invite the students make their movements slow and bouncy taking large, slow leaps around the room like an astronaut?

 Idea!